jamessewell/pgingester/README.md

 The program is configurable via command-line arguments, making it a flexible tool for evaluating database ingestion strategies.

-The tool was orginally written for a blog, you can read it here.
+The tool was orginally written for an ingest benchmarking blog for Timescale, you can read it [here](www.timescale.com/blog/benchmarking-postgresql-batch-ingest/).

 ---